johnosbb/LinuxDebuggingAndDevelopment/gdb_part2.md

 ## Stack frames and backtrace

-Each funtion has a stack frame which contains its local (auto) variable. `bt` command dumps the stack frames and call chain of the program.
+Each funtion has a stack frame which contains its local (auto) variable.
+The `bt` command dumps the stack frames and the call chain of the program.

 We can use `info local` to show all local variables in a corresponding stack frame and using `frame N` we can change the current stack frame.